Kirsten Gillibrand: House tenure

 Upon taking office, Gillibrand joined the Blue Dog Coalition, a group of moderate to conservative Democrats.
 She was noted for voting against the Emergency Economic Stabilization Act of 2008, citing concerns regarding insufficient oversight and excessive earmarks.
 She opposed a 2007 state-level proposal to issue driver's licenses to illegal immigrants and voted for legislation that would withhold federal funds from immigrant sanctuary cities.
-Gillibrand also voted for a bill that limited information-sharing between federal agencies about firearm purchasers and received a 100% rating from the National Rifle Association (NRA).
-She expressed personal support for same-sex marriage, but advocated for civil unions for same-sex couples and said same-sex marriage should a state-level issue.
+Gillibrand also voted for a bill that limited information-sharing between federal agencies about firearm purchasers.
+She expressed personal support for same-sex marriage, but advocated for civil unions for same-sex couples and said same-sex marriage should be a state-level issue.

 After taking office, Gillibrand became the first member of Congress to publish her official schedule, listing everyone she met with on a given day.
 She also published earmark requests she received and her personal financial statement.
 This "Sunlight Report", as her office termed it, was praised by in a December 2006 New York Times editorial as a "quiet touch of revolution" in a non-transparent system.
 Of the earmarking process, Gillibrand said she wanted whatever was best for her district and would require every project to pass a "greatest-need, greatest-good" test.